scroll-tech/frontends/src/assets/blog/proofGeneration.md

 ### Paths toward acceleration

 With this new light shed on the computational bottlenecks of proof generation, we can begin to reason about how the overall process can be accelerated.
-There are many approaches to acceleration, all of which are being actively pursued across the community:
+There are many approaches to acceleration being actively pursued across the community.
+Listed below are four primary paths toward acceleration:

 **1. Hardware acceleration for heavy computations**